ShadowOne333/Metroid-Zero-Mission-Redux/README.md

 ## Optional patches

 1. **Disable Low Health Alarm** - Self-explanatory.
 Disables the alarm that you get when Samus is on low health
-2. **Normal Beam Chargeable** - Allows the small Normal beam to be chargeable
-3. **Permanent Debug Menu** - Enable the Debug menu In-Game.
-This replaces the Status screen for Samus.

 -------------------